-- Go to the Subset Tab.

-- Right-click on the content page, select New Subset, and in the Create New Subset dialog that appears, enter the <Subset Group name>,
+- Go to the Subset Tab. - Right-click on the content page, select New Subset, and in the Create New Subset dialog that appears, enter the <Subset Group name>, i.e., Months.
+Click Save. - Once again, right-click on the content page, select New Subset and in the Create New Subset dialog that appears, enter the second <Subset group name>, i.e., Quarters.

-- i.e., Months.
 Click Save.

-- Once again, right-click on the content page, select New Subset and in the Create New Subset dialog that appears, enter the second Subset group name,

-- i.e., Quarters.
-Click Save.
+The Subset tab will look as follows:

-• Go to the Attributes Tab to define the subset members.

-In the column for Months, tick the checkboxes corresponding to the individual months January to December (as shown below).
+- Go to the Attributes Tab to define the subset members. - o In the column for Months, tick the checkboxes corresponding to the individual months January to December (as shown below).